awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 ### Applying a filter \(console\)<a name="apply-filter-console"></a>

- To apply a filter, on the **Test campaign results** panel for the campaign, choose the filter and enter any filter parameter values\.
+ To apply a filter, on the **Test recommender** panel for the recommender \(Domain dataset group\) or **Test campaign results** panel for the campaign \(Custom dataset group\), choose the filter and enter any filter parameter values\.
 Then get recommendations for a user\.

 **Important**
 For filter expressions that use an `INCLUDE` element to include items, you must provide values for all parameters that are defined in the expression\.
 For filters with expressions that use an `EXCLUDE` element to exclude items, you can omit the `filter-values`\.
 In this case, Amazon Personalize doesn't use that portion of the expression to filter recommendations\.

 **To apply a filter \(console\)**

+1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign into your account\.

+1. Choose the dataset group that contains the campaign or recommender that you want to use to get filtered recommendations\.

+1. Depending on your dataset group type, do either of the following:

+   1. For a Domain dataset group, in the navigation pane choose **Recommenders**\.

-1. In the navigation pane, choose **Campaigns**\.
+   1. For a Custom dataset group, in the navigation pane choose **Custom resources** then **Campaigns**\.

-1. On the **Campaigns** page, choose the target campaign\.
+1. On the **Recommenders** or **Campaigns** page, choose the target recommender or campaign\.

 1. For comparison, start by getting recommendations for a user without applying a filter\.
-Under **Test campaign results**, enter the ID of a user that you want to get recommendations for, and choose **Get recommendations**\.
+Under **Test recommender** / **Test campaign results**, enter the ID of a user that you want to get recommendations for, and choose **Get recommendations**\.
 A table containing the user’s top recommendations appears\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/Recommendations_no-filter.PNG)

 1. From the **Filter name** menu, choose the filter that you created\.
 If your filter has any placeholder parameters, the associated fields for each parameter appear\.